aninadespont/portfolio_analyzer/README.md

 - **Custom Portfolio Construction:** the user defines the number of stocks, selects the tickers, attributes custom weights to each stock, and chooses a custom period.
 It also selects a benchmark index among the S&P 500, Nasdaq, and Dow Jones

--	**Stock-Level Metrics:** average annual return, best year, worst year, annual volatility, CAGR, and beta for each ticket
+-	**Stock-Level Metrics:** average annual return, best year, worst year, annual volatility, CAGR, and beta for each ticker

 -	**Correlation Heatmap:** visual representation of pairwise correlations between stocks to assess diversification